 - What are the minimum required costs to form an LLC in Delaware?

-- Why choosing a Registered Agent based simply on price is risky
+- Why choosing the cheapest Registered Agent for your LLC is risky

 - What criteria you should use to select a Registered Agent